Rock Steady Boxing

 Who We Are

 Rock Steady Madison is the first affiliate of the original Rock Steady Boxing Program in Wisconsin!
-Certified instructors and owners, Ryan & Sarah Berndt, along with certified instructor and trainer Patti Batt, are uniquely able to provide this non-contact boxing workout to people living with Parkinson’s.
+Certified instructor and trainer Patti Batt is uniquely able to provide this non-contact boxing workout to people living with Parkinson’s.
 Rock Steady Madison’s program is dramatically improving the ability of people with Parkinson’s to live independent, healthy lives.

 What We Do